How to Create Coupon in WooCommerce

 The fourth setting in the General tab enables you to set an expiry date for the coupon code.

-Most flash sales are run for a small period and after that, we want to deactivate that coupon.
+You can run most flash sales for a short period and then deactivate the coupon.
 The expiry date setting helps you to deactivate the coupon after a particular date so you don’t need to do it manually.

 In our case, we want to run the flash sale for one week and after that, we want to disable the coupon code.
 So, we can set the expiry date.